You’ve been pushing to do more testing at your organization.

-If you want the growth-driving power of pure A/B testing, as well as insightful takeaways about your customers, you should explore factorial design.
+If you want the growth-driving power of pure A/B testing, as well as insightful takeaways about your customers, you should explore fractional factorial design.

-A note of encouragement: With factorial design, your tests will get better as you continue to test.
+A note of encouragement: With fractional factorial design, your tests will get better as you continue to test.
 With every test, you will learn more about how your customers behave, and what they want.
 Which will make every subsequent hypothesis smarter, and every test more impactful.

 One 10% win without insights may turn heads your direction now, but a test that delivers insights can turn into five 10% wins down the line.
 It’s similar to the compounding effect: collecting insights now can mean massive payouts over time.– Michael St Laurent

 6 mistakes that will derail your testing program (and how to not make them)